-Congratulations, you’re finally embarking on that backpacking trip you’ve been promising yourself!
+Congratulations, you’re finally embarking on that overseas trip you’ve been promising yourself!
 While you’re most likely overflowing with excitement, it’s important to make sure that you leave prepared before your journey.
 That said, packing can be extremely daunting, especially if it’s your first time.
 After all, how do you even know what kind of situations might arise and what to pack for them?
-Here's a handy checklist for those of you preparing for your first backpacking trip to Australia.
+Here's a handy checklist for those of you preparing for your first trip to Australia.

-Backpacking Trip to Australia Checklist
+Trip to Australia Checklist

 1. Clothes for all kinds of weather